0MM-Network/0mm-containers/vault/references/demo-unsealing-with-transit-auto-unseal.md

 ## Conclusion

-You’ve successfully set up a centralized Transit Secrets Engine to auto-unseal a Raft-backed Vault cluster.
+Youve successfully set up a centralized Transit Secrets Engine to auto-unseal a Raft-backed Vault cluster.
 This setup automates unsealing, streamlines recovery, and maintains best practices for security and operations.

 - - -